 Here are a few ways Google can help parents this year:

-- From PTA meetings to soccer practice, keep track of all your whats, wheres and whens with Google Calendar.
-You can set up your calendar on desktop, and it will sync with your phone’s built in calendar, letting you view, add or edit appointments when you are on the go.
-You can also share your Google Calendar with your family, or set up shared calendars (say, who is bringing snacks for each week’s sports game) with wider groups.
+- From PTA meetings to soccer practice, keep track of all your whats, wheres, and whens with Google Calendar.
+You can set up your calendar on the desktop, and it will sync with your phone’s built-in calendar, letting you view, add or edit appointments when you are on the go.
+You can also share your Google Calendar with your family or set up shared calendars (say, who is bringing snacks for each week’s sports game) with wider groups.

 - Trying to keep your budding Einstein busy?
 YouTube EDU helps universities around the world broadcast a college education to anyone with an Internet connection.
 It is one of the world’s largest classrooms with more than 64,000 videos and more than 350 courses available.
-While the content can be as advanced as upper level computer science classes, there are also videos that are great for younger kids, like this video on catching and studying turtles.
+While the content can be as advanced as upper-level computer science classes, there are also videos that are great for younger kids, like catching and studying turtles.